KurdyMalloy/CKEasyWifiConfig/README.md

 ###Problem###
 Most sketches that you find in the examples always hard-code the wifi settings in the sketch; this is kind of problematic if every time that you want to connect to a different network you have to change code and rebuild the sketch and reload it on the board.
 ###Solution###
 This library will let you configure the wifi shield with settings read from a configuration file saved on a SD card loaded on the shield.
-So to change the settings, you just have to change the config file on the SD card.
+So to change the settings, you just have to change the configuration file on the SD card.
 This is a lot better especially when your device is deployed in a project.

 ## Installation ##
 This is arduino's standard way of installing a custom library: